Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Principles and algorithms of machine learning techniques and their use in data mining; application case studies on business intelligence, software engineering, computer networking, and pattern recognition etc.; new research trends.

-• Receive balanced coverage of machine learning theory and its practical usage in data analytics
+• Balanced coverage of machine learning theory and practical applications

 Paper title Machine Learning and Data Mining